Chorus/DynamicsDocs/docs/Billing/BillingSetup.md

 1. On the Charge Items Main Grid, switch to the "Billing Export" view.
 2. Select the Ready to Bill charge item(s) you'd like to generate a report for.
-3. Click "Billing Export" on the ribbon.
+3. Click 'Billing Export' on the ribbon.
 4. An excel file will be generated with the following columns:
     - Charge Item Name
     - Modifiers